Help us save Forncett St Peter’s Church

 This beautiful Grade 1 listed building has been central to life in the Forncetts since Saxon times.
 Now it is in desperate need of major repairs and renovations to allow us to develop urgently needed community space to bring people together.
 Most important is the need to make the building watertight – extensive areas need re-roofing, failing lead work needs replacing and faulty gutters, down-pipes and surface drains need repair / replacement.
 Structural deterioration and cracking of external stone and flint-work has meant that areas of the churchyard have had to be cordoned off incase of falling masonry.
 A very serious problem with the chancel roof, where the wall plates supporting the roof beams have rolled outwards, has recently been propped with internal scaffolding to support it until permanent repairs can be carried out as part of our major restoration project.
-Windows, cracked internal masonry, collapsing floor surfaces and areas of death-watch beetle all pose major challenges.
+Windows, cracked internal masonry and collapsing floor surfaces all pose major challenges.
 The wonderful 15th century Drakes Tomb is suffering from cracking and discolouration.
-Once the structural work has been completed redecoration will be essential and the remarkable set of carved pew ends can be repaired.
+Once the structural work has been completed redecoration will be essential and the remarkable set of carved pew ends can be enjoyed in their full glory.

-£750,000 is estimated (April 2020) as the combined cost of crucial repairs needed to take St Peter's off the 'Heritage at Risk Register', developing on-going community activities and improvements to the site to provide access for those with limited mobility.
+£646,000 is estimated (July 2022) as the combined cost of crucial repairs needed to take St Peter's off the 'Heritage at Risk Register', developing on-going community activities and improvements to the site to provide access for those with limited mobility.
 This is an eye-watering amount for a small village to raise.
-The Friends of St Peter’s have been set up to spearhead the work, both of fund-raising and involving the local community and bringing St Peter's to a wider audience.
+The Friends of St Peter’s have been set up to spearhead the work of fund-raising, involving the local community and bringing St Peter's to a wider audience.

-We will be making grant applications including a major National Lottery Heritage Fund Grant (NLHF), as well as raising funds through Events, Donations and developing collaborations with other interest groups, such as Round Tower Churches Society .
+We have submitted a grant application for a major National Lottery Heritage Fund Grant (NLHF), as well as raising funds through other Grants, Events, Donations and developing collaborations with other interest groups, such as Round Tower Churches Society .

-An on-line giving campaign will also be started to appeal to potential supporters world-wide - please use the 'Donate' button today, if you can.
+An on-line giving campaign has started to appeal to potential supporters world-wide - please use the 'Donate' button today, if you can.